Marketing to Seniors and Boomers:

 8. When making discretionary-purchase decisions, older consumers tend to have a decreased sensitivity to price, increased sensitivity to affordability, and sharply increased sensitivity to value.

 Marketing Implication: Older consumers have more complex ways of determining value than younger consumers.
 Value determination by older consumers tends to be an existentialist exercise whereby they combine soul (spiritual) values as well as mind (intellect) and body (tangible) values into the value determination process.
 Not only does an item purchased symbolize some aspect of the consumer's being, the entire purchase experience can be a projection of the consumer's whole being.
-For example, a person with a passionate concern for the homeless may more likely purchase a product from a company with a program benefiting the homeless.
+For example, a person with a passionate concern for the homeless may be more likely to purchase a product from a company with a program benefiting the homeless.
 To that consumer, the product has a high Metavalues index, that is, an element of value unrelated to the product performance.
-Appraisal of Metavalues takes place mostly at subliminal levels of the mind because Metavalues tend to reflect deeply embedded, “background” emotional needs.
+Appraisal of Metavalues takes place mostly at subliminal levels because Metavalues tend to reflect deeply embedded, “background” emotional needs.
 Younger consumers tend to reflect more transparent motivations.
 After a mature consumer develops strong interest in a discretionary product purchase and determines that a brand has acceptable holistic value (basic plus Metavalues) affordability can easily become more important than price in the final decision.

 Marketing Implication: Bargains primarily reflect price factors while implicit in the term "value" are all attributes of the product, the purchase experience and the expected ownership experience.
 In purchasing "need" items, older consumers tend to be more bargain-minded, whereas in purchasing "desire" items, they tend to be more value-minded in a holistic sense.